OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 Note that the Expansion Dock and Mini Dock are the only docks that have USB-to-Serial chips, so the serial terminal will only work when using those docks.
 The serial terminal is meant for debugging during early development, for stable projects, SSH is the best method for accessing the command line.

-We'll first identify the specific USB connection that we need to use to talk to the Omega, and then setting up the communication.
+We'll first install drivers, identify the specific USB connection that we need to use to talk to the Omega, and then set up the communication.

+> Note that your computer might need some additional drivers to recognize the USB-to-Serial device!
+That's what we'll check first

 #### The Connection method